ClickCease

 First Vaping Death Reported by U.S. Health Officials

-A recent study of e-cigarettes conducted by scientists at the Johns Hopkins Bloomberg School of Public Health showed the presence of significant amounts of toxic metals, including lead, in e-cigarette heating coils and aerosols that are inhaled by users.
-The study, which was published in the Feb.
+Scientists at the Johns Hopkins Bloomberg School of Public Health recently conducted a study on e-cigarettes that revealed the heating coils and aerosols that users inhale contain significant amounts of toxic metals, including lead.
+The study, published in the Feb.
 21 issue of Environmental Health Perspectives, looked at e-cigarette devices owned by 56 users.
 They found that a number of these devices emitted aerosols with unsafe levels of lead, chromium, manganese and nickel.
 Chronic inhalation of these metals has been linked to lung, liver, immune, cardiovascular and brain damage as well as cancers.

 E-Cigarettes Emit Harmful Toxins

-E-cigarettes use a battery-supplied electric current that passes through a metal coil to head liquids.
-This creates and aerosol, which is a mix of vaporized e-liquids and tiny droplets.
+E-cigarettes use a battery-supplied electric current to head liquids through a metal coil.
+This creates and aerosol, a mix of vaporized e-liquids and tiny droplets.
 Vaping is extremely popular among adolescents and young adults.
 The National Institute of Drug Abuse did a survey last year and found that one in six students in 8th, 10th and 12th grades had used e-cigarettes in the last 30 days.

 E-cigarettes are sold to youth and adults with the marketing line that it’ll give them that nicotine hit they crave, and the look and feel of smoking a cigarette, without smoking’s health risks.
 But study after study is revealing that vaping is not risk-free and that the liquids sold in flavors such as bubble gum and cherry specifically to attract young people, contain harmful toxins.